will-rowe/stark/docs/installation.md

 #### option 2: use a release

-Download a release for your platform from the GitHub [releases page](https://github.com/will-rowe/stark/releases).
+If you just want the app, download a release for your platform from the GitHub [releases page](https://github.com/will-rowe/stark/releases).

 #### option 3: use Conda